 - From the section Devon

 A boat has been named after a teenager who died taking pictures of the sea during January's storms.

 Harry Martin, 18, from Devon, was last seen on 2 January before his body was found nine days later.

 The community boat, named "Harry" and paid for local fundraising, was launched on Saturday and will be used in a local regatta.

-Mr Martin was a keen rower in the annual regatta for Newton Ferrers and Noss Mayo, which takes place in August.'Bittersweet time'
+Mr Martin was a keen rower in the annual regatta for Newton Ferrers and Noss Mayo, which takes place in August.

 The locally-made vessel was launched and blessed by the local vicar, the Reverend Anne Legge, who said Mr Martin's family were "delighted" at the gesture.

 She said: "Some donations after the funeral were given to regatta committee, which decided it should go towards a practice boat for the community.

 "He was very prominent in last year's regatta, so it will be a bittersweet time.